gauravthakur05/Portfolioo/README.md

 cd Portfolio
 ```

-Open `index.html` in your browser.
+Open `index.html` directly in your browser or run the project using the **Live Server** extension in VS Code.

-You can also use the **Live Server** extension in VS Code for local development.
+---

-## 📬 Connect With Me
+## 🤝 Connect With Me

 **Gaurav Thakur**

-* GitHub: `@gauravthakur05`
+💻 GitHub: `@gauravthakur05`
-* LinkedIn: `gauravthakur05`
+💼 LinkedIn: `gauravthakur05`

-* Focus: Web Development • Cloud Computing • Software Development
+I'm interested in opportunities related to:

-I'm currently open to **internships and Software Development Engineer (SDE) opportunities**.
+**Full-Stack Development • Software Development • AWS Cloud • Cloud Computing • DevOps**

 ---

 <p align="center">
-  Built with ❤️ by <strong>Gaurav Thakur</strong>
+  Made with ❤️ and ☕ by <strong>Gaurav Thakur</strong>
 </p>

 <p align="center">
-  ⭐ If you like this portfolio, consider starring the repository!
+  ⭐ If you like this project, consider giving the repository a star!
 </p>